How to set up social connection with Apple

 Retrieving the Apple Team ID

-The first thing we have to do is create an App ID.
-You can think of it like a top-level container that logically groups all of the resources we'll have to create for your application (keypairs, services etc.)
+The first thing you have to do is create an App ID.
+You can think of it like a top-level container that logically groups all of the resources you'll have to create for your application (keypairs, services etc.)